Teacher Perception of New Technology Use at School

 Recommendations for practice

-- The findings suggest that adopting new media tools in teaching can improve the effectiveness of delivering teaching instructions.
-This should form a basis for incorporating the findings into practice.
+• The findings suggest that adopting new media tools in teaching can improve the effectiveness of delivering teaching instructions.
+This ought to serve as the foundation for applying the results in real-world settings.

 References